uwescience/myria-website/docs/myria-ec2.markdown

 sudo restart myria-web
 ```

 Logs for the `myria` and `myria-web` services can be viewed at `/var/log/upstart/myria.log` and `/var/log/upstart/myria-web.log`.
-Logs for the Hadoop and YARN daemons can be viewed at `/opt/hadoop/logs`, and YARN container logs (for the Myria driver, coordinator, and workers) can be viewed at `/opt/hadoop/logs/userlogs`.
+Logs for the Hadoop and YARN daemons can be viewed at `/mnt/hadoop/logs`, and YARN container logs (for the Myria driver, coordinator, and workers) can be viewed at `/mnt/hadoop/logs/userlogs`.

-You can save considerable costs (up to 90%) for large clusters by using EC2 spot instances.
+You can save considerable costs (up to 90%) for large clusters by using [EC2 spot instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html).
 You configure your maximum bid price with the `--spot-price` parameter to `myria-cluster create`.
 (Note that you only ever actually pay the current spot price, not your maximum bid price.)
 If the current spot price exceeds your maximum bid price, or if the instance type you specify is not available in the quantity you specify, your instances will be terminated.
-In general, it’s best to use an older instance family for spot instances (for cost and availability reasons), and to specify an Availability Zone (and maximum bid price) based on the “Pricing History” graphs in the EC2 console.
-With older instance types, you’ll sometimes need to specify an AMI (Amazon Machine Image) compatible with the instance type.
+In general, it’s best to use an older instance family for spot instances (for cost and availability reasons), and to specify `--zone` ([EC2 Availability Zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)) and `--spot-price` options to `myria-cluster create` based on [spot instance pricing history](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html).
+With older instance types, you’ll sometimes need to specify an AMI ([Amazon Machine Image](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) compatible with the instance type.
 Here’s an example:

 ```
-myria-cluster create test-cluster -vvv --profile myria --region us-west-2 --zone us-west-2a --spot-price 0.08 --role myria-cluster --name spot-test --cluster-size 80 --instance-type m2.2xlarge --ami-id ami-9dbea4fc --data-volume-size-gb 80 --worker-mem-gb 24 --worker-vcores 3 --node-mem-gb 30 --node-vcores 4
+myria-cluster create spot-test --profile myria --region us-west-2 --zone us-west-2a --spot-price 0.08 --role myria-cluster --cluster-size 80 --instance-type m2.2xlarge --ami-id ami-9dbea4fc --data-volume-size-gb 80 --worker-mem-gb 24 --worker-vcores 3 --node-mem-gb 30 --node-vcores 4
 ```

 If you decide not to use spot instances, you can still save considerable cost by stopping your cluster when not in use and restarting it on demand.
 This avoids all compute costs, and only incurs the EBS storage cost of $0.10/GB/month.
 The `myria-cluster stop` and `myria-cluster start` commands leverage EC2’s ability to stop and start EBS-backed instances (essentially equivalent to a reboot but possibly on different hardware).